MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

 ## To share your bot in the web test environment

-1. In the **Share your bot** section on the Deploy page in the Bot Designer, click **Copy** to copy the URL for the bot test environment web page.
+1. Click **Share** to copy the URL for the bot test environment web page.

    > [!div class="mx-imgBorder"]
    > ![Share bot](media/deploy-bot-5.png)